SHIP:

 Anchor Icon

 In January of 1815, the frigate USS President, commanded by Captain Stephen Decatur, encountered a British blockade while attempting to sail from New York.
-The British squadron, comprised of HMS Majestic, HMS Endymion, HMS Pomone, and HMS Tenedos, gave chase to the American ship and, after an exchange of fire, defeated her.
+The British squadron, comprised of HMS Majestic, HMS Endymion, HMS Pomone, and HMS Tenedos, gave chase to the American ship and, after an exchange of fire, defeated the ship.
 President surrendered and was taken back to England as a prize.

 William Clark, a British Master-at-Arms, was among those who boarded the defeated President.
 Clark removed this Bible from the carriage of a gun named “Montgomery” in honor of the American General Richard Montgomery, who died in the Battle of Quebec during the American Revolution.
 The name given to this book corroborates the assertion that guns on American warships were given names by the crew.